alexkelliott/Margarita/README.md

 **build.sh**: Uses antlr-4.13.0-complete.jar to generate a lexer and parser based on Lang.g4
 **run.sh**: Uses ProjectLang.java to parse a given input file
 **src**
-├─ ProjectLang.java: Uses lexer and parser generated from build.sh to parse an input file
+├─ **ProjectLang.java**: Uses lexer and parser generated from build.sh to parse an input file
-└─ ProjectLangErrorListener.java: Handles printing of lexing and parsing errors
+└─ **ProjectLangErrorListener.java**: Handles printing of lexing and parsing errors
 **test_cases**: Directory storing test files written in the project language